rstacruz/remount/README.md

 ## Polyfills

-We recommend using these two polyfills to support browsers down to IE9.
-They're all provided by the [@webcomponents/webcomponentsjs] package.
+We recommend using these two polyfills to support browsers down to IE9 (~1.7kb gzipped), provided by the [`@webcomponents/webcomponentsjs`][@webcomponents/webcomponentsjs] package.
 Load it via JavaScript in your app's entry point:

 ```js
 /*